Communist Party of Great Britain (Marxist–Leninist): Activities

 The CPGB-ML participates in May Day parades with Joseph Stalin's portrait in London, such as in 2008 and 2010, respectively.

 The party was known for being the only party to carry a banner of Joseph Stalin, including a quote from Stalin, every year, until 2019, on 1 May International Workers' Day march in London.
-The quote is from Foundations of Leninism, a book written by Stalin, saying: "Either place yourself at the mercy of capital, eke out a wretched existence as of old and sink lower and lower, or adopt a new weapon – this is the alternative imperialism puts before the vast masses of the proletariat.
+The quote is from Foundations of Leninism, a 1924 book written by Stalin, saying: "Either place yourself at the mercy of capital, eke out a wretched existence as of old and sink lower and lower, or adopt a new weapon – this is the alternative imperialism puts before the vast masses of the proletariat.
 Imperialism brings the working class to revolution."

 The first election fought by party members was the 2018 Birmingham city council election.
 Three member-candidates stood under the registered label/sub-party "Birmingham Worker".
-Their best result was in the Balsall Heath West ward with 6.1% of the vote and third place, ahead of local Greens and the Conservatives.
+Their best result was in the Balsall Heath West ward with 6.1% of the vote and third place, ahead of the local Greens and Conservatives.
 In the Brandwood & King's Heath and Stirchley wards the others gained 0.89% and 1.62%, beating the local TUSC candidate in the former.

 The CPGB-ML welcomed the founding of the Workers Party of Britain (WPB) by former Labour and Respect party MP George Galloway.
 Many CPGB-ML members were active in the WPB.
-The vice-chair of the CPGB-ML Joti Brar, was also the deputy leader of the WPB.
+The vice-chair of the CPGB-ML, Joti Brar, was also the deputy leader of the WPB.

 Prominent members

 The CPGB-ML has a few members from the early days of the British communist movement and the original CPGB.
 Isabel Crook, wife of David Crook, served as Honorary President before she died in 2023 aged 107.
 Both were communists who were in Spain during the Spanish Civil War and later went to work for Mao Zedong and the Chinese communists.
 Veteran British communist Jack Shapiro, a veteran of the anti-revisionist movement and lifelong communist, was a member of the CPGB-ML until his death.

 For fourteen years, from the party's founding in 2004 until 2018, the party chairman was the retired university law lecturer, writer and businessman Harpal Brar.
 The party's vice-chairman and international secretary was Ella Rule, while the party's general secretary was Zane Carpenter.
 At the 8th party congress in Birmingham in 2018 Harpal Brar stepped down as party chair and was replaced by Ella Rule.
 Zane Carpenter and Joti Brar became the party's vice chairs.

 Russian National Bolshevik, Beness Aijo, was a member during his time living in London.

-Despite not being a member, the socialist politician, writer and broadcaster George Galloway has delivered multiple speeches to CPGB-ML events and conferences.
+Despite not being a member, the politician, writer and broadcaster George Galloway has delivered multiple speeches to CPGB-ML events and conferences.